payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 ![Slack Application Portal](/images/slack-application-portal.png)

-Now, proceed to select the channel that the Webhook will use to direct the notification events to.
-We recommend using a private channel, since it will keep these notifications events protected in case of unwanted disclosure and it won't spam unnecessary the users of your organization:
+Now, proceed to select the channel that the WebHook will use to direct the notification events to.
+We recommend using a _private_ channel, since it will keep these notifications events protected in case of unwanted disclosure and it won't spam other users of your organization with unwanted notifications:

 ![Incoming WebHook Channel Selection](/images/slack-channel-selection.png)